nguyenquangthang1997/GasSaver/README.md

-# solidity-optimizer
+# GasSaver

-An automated Solidity-code optimizer based on the diploma thesis "Optimizing Solidity Smart Contracts".
+An automatical tool in detecting wasted gas in Solidity and suggesting solution .

 [![License: GPL v3][license-badge]][license-badge-url]